Relic abundance of dark matter with coannihilation in non-standard cosmological scenarios: Conclusion

 \section{Conclusion}

 We discussed the coannhilation effect on the relic density of DM in the quintessence model with kination phase and brane world cosmology.
-The Hubble expansion rate is modified in the non-standard cosmological scenarios.
+The Hubble expansion rate is modified in non-standard cosmological scenarios.
 It leaves its imprint on the relic density of DM particle.
 There is increased relic density of DM due to the enhanced Hubble expansion rate.
 On the other hand, the coannihilation mechanism reduces the DM relic density in the standard cosmological scenario.
-We found the coannihilations also decrease the relic density of DM in non-standard cosmological scenarios, while the enhanced expansion rate always makes the coannihilation effect to be weak in different extent.
+We found the coannihilations also decrease the relic density of DM in non-standard cosmological scenarios, while the enhanced expansion rate always makes the coannihilation effect to be weak in various extents.
 The reduction of relic density because of coannihilation depends on the size of the modification in non-standard cosmological scenarios.
 The decrease is mild for larger modification.

-If comparing the relic density of DM in standard cosmology including only LSP pair annihilation to the case of non-standard cosmology with coannihilation, we note the coannihilation effect is insignificant for larger modification.
-The reason is that the relic density is increased sizably when the modification is large in quintessence and brane world models.
+If compared the relic density of DM in standard cosmology including only LSP pair annihilation to the case of non-standard cosmology with coannihilation, we note the coannihilation effect is insignificant for larger modification.
+The reason is that the relic density is enhanced sizably when the modification is large in kination and brane world models.
 We found constraints on the modification and relative mass splitting for which the coannihilation to be relevant.
-The effect of coannihilation on the relic density is also larger for the larger cross section enhancement $A$ and $g_2/g_1$.
+The effect of coannihilation on the relic density is also more relevant for the larger cross section enhancement $A$ and $g_2/g_1$.

-Our result is important to know what extent of the coannihilating particles mass should be in order to the coannihilation effect is sizable in the non-standard cosmological scenarios.
+Our result is important to know what extent of the coannihilating particle's mass should be in order to the coannihilation effect is sizable in the non-standard cosmological scenarios.